 - Bunch fresh Coriander chopped

-- Heat the olive oil over a medium heat in a large pot.
+Heat the olive oil over a medium heat in a large pot.
 Fry the onions until soft, about 5 minutes, then add the garlic and cook for a bit longer.
-Add the chilli powder, cumin and chorizo slices and cook for 10 minutes.
+Add the chilli powder, cumin and chorizo and cook for 10 minutes.

 If you’re anything like me then you’re always looking for ways to save money and avoid food waste so I want to make sure you’ve get plenty of ideas on how to use up any ingredients that are leftover from my recipes!